Connect with others who understand.

 • New medication

-A pseudo-relapse usually resolves within 24 hours.
+A pseudo-relapse usually occurs without clinical progression of MS and resolves within 24 hours.
 In one study, researchers noted that people experiencing pseudo-relapses who go to emergency departments don’t usually need to be hospitalized for treatment.
 For example, if a pseudo-relapse is caused by an infection, treating the underlying problem will likely improve MS symptoms.

-If you are taking natalizumab (Tysabri) to treat your MS, you should immediately report any worsening symptoms to your doctor.
+If you’re taking natalizumab (Tysabri) to treat your MS, you should immediately report any worsening symptoms to your doctor.
 These could be side effects that increase your risk of a rare but serious brain infection.
 Your doctor can advise you on what to do, such as getting emergency care.

 What To Expect if You Go to the Hospital